VincenzoLomba/FoundationsOfInformaticsT2/README.md

 - [How to use .gitignore](https://git-scm.com/docs/gitignore)
 - [Git Badge Generator](https://michaelcurrin.github.io/badge-generator/#/repo)

-Another really useful tool is Lombock: [check all its features out!](https://projectlombok.org/features/all)
+Lombock is another really useful tool: [check all its features out!](https://projectlombok.org/features/all)

 </body>